ucsb-cs16/w19/_lectures/lect16.md

     * An important topic to know for final/ future CS classes
 * Will be posting associated readings for lectures
 * In the last week, we will be holding extra office hours/ final review during lab sections, so please take advantage of this time to ask any questions!
-* Lab08 is due next Friday
+* Lab08 is due next Friday, 3/15
 * Also review the recursive "write vertical" function in the book
   * The book uses integers, so also a good review of division and modulo tricks to isolate the digits of a number
-  * We have created a very similar sample problem-- print the characters of the word vertically
+  * We have created a very similar sample problem -- print the characters of the word vertically (posted on Piazza)
 * You can use i`salpha()` to identify which chars are not letters, to pull out punctuation from a word (will need for lab)

 **IMPORTANT!**
 * Pointers are *not* automatically initialized to `NULL`!
 They are initialized pointing to a junk value-- it is good practice to set ptrs to `NULL` when you first declare them
 * Order of operations with dereference operator `*`
-* The `*` has very low precedence (often executed last), so should always dereference **first, within parentheses** before trying any operations on the variable being pointed to
+  * The `*` has low precedence, so always dereference **first, within parentheses** before trying any operations on the variable being pointed to

 **Recursion**
 * Something that calls itself